 Let's look at one more option: using a different color for each vertex.
 To do this, you need to add vertex colors to the Geometry object.
-The array of vertex colors is stored in the colors property of the geometry.
+The array of vertex colors is stored in the colors property of the geometry, and it should hold one color object for each vertex in the geometry's vertex array.
 Furthermore, to tell three.js to use the colors from the geometry color array, you need to set the vertexColors property of the LineBasicMaterial to THREE.VertexColors.
 Let's make a triangle with a red, a blue, and a green vertex-and add the triangle to a scene so that we can see it on the screen: